What Is Asset Structure?

 - Whether or not the asset value is subject to depreciation or amortization.

-Exhibit 3, for example, shows one company's "Investment portfolio" in Property, Plant, and Equipment assets.
+Exhibit 4 shows one company's "Investment portfolio" in Property, Plant, and Equipment assets.

-Property, Plant and Equipment Assets (PP&E assets) and perhaps other capitalcategories include such things as buildings, factory machinery, office furniture, large computer systems, and vehicles.
+The Property, Plant, and Equipment Assets (PP&E assets) and perhaps other capital categories include such things as buildings, factory machinery, office furniture, large computer systems, and vehicles.
 Firms usually choose and acquire PP&E assets through a competitive capital review process.
 This process emphasizes:

 - What the asset contributes towards meeting business objectives and operational needs.